Lubrizol

-The Lubrizol Corporation is an American provider of specialty chemicals for the transportation, industrial and consumer markets.
+Lubrizol Corporation is an American provider of specialty chemicals for the transportation, industrial and consumer markets.
 These products include additives for engine oils and other transportation-related fluids, additives for industrial lubricants, and additives for gasoline and diesel fuel.
 In addition, Lubrizol makes ingredients and additives for personal care products, pharmaceuticals and medical devices, specialty materials, including plastics technology, and coatings in the form of specialty resins and additives.

 Since 2011, Lubrizol has been a subsidiary of Berkshire Hathaway.
 It generated $6.5 billion in revenue in 2016 and has an employee headcount of approximately 8,300 people globally.

 History

 The Lubrizol Corporation was founded in 1928 as The Graphite Oil Products Company in Cleveland, Ohio, by father Frank A. Nason and son Francis A. "Alex" Nason, Thomas W. James and brothers Kent H. Smith, Vincent K. Smith and A. Kelvin Smith.
 The company's first product was a graphite lubricant and applicator for early automobiles.
 In 1929, the company changed its name to The Lubri-Graph Corporation.
 It moved to Wickliffe, Ohio in 1931.
 In 1934, Lubri-Graph changed its name to The Lubri-Zol Corporation.
 The name changed to Lubrizol in 1943.

 The company went public on the New York Stock Exchange in the 1960s.
 Toward the end of that decade, Lubrizol focused on developing products to help make cars cleaner and more fuel efficient.
 During the 1980s, the company created new additives for passenger motor oils, gear oils, hydraulic fluids and viscosity modifiers, while also eyeing biotechnology, agribusiness and specialty chemicals for other applications to expand beyond the transportation field.

 Lubrizol acquired Noveon International in 2004 for US$ 920 million in cash and the assumption of US$ 920 million in debt.
 That move, along with others, helped Lubrizol expand beyond its additives business and create a second business segment, Lubrizol Advanced Materials, producing industrial chemicals for packaging, paints and textiles, chemicals for personal-care products such as lotions and shampoos, and additives and ingredients for engineered polymers, in addition to products for the medical devices and pharmaceutical markets.